dibyashreee/Bank-Customer-Churn-Analysis/README.md

 | 🔴 3 Products | 266 | 220 | **82.71%** |
 | 🔴 4 Products | 60 | 60 | **100.00%** |

-Customers with 3–4 products have **catastrophically high churn** — a strong signal of over-selling or product mismatch.
+Customers with 3–4 products have **exceptionally high churn** — a strong signal of over-selling or product mismatch.

 ### 5. Balance vs Credit Score by Churn Status
 | Status | Avg Balance | Avg Credit Score |